Why You Should Visit

 What to See: Animals

-The Oregon silverspot butterfly, federally listed as a threatened species, is known to only five other locations in the world.
-The butterfly depends on a single plant species, the early blue violet (which grows coastal grassland openings), to serve as food for its larvae.
+The Oregon silverspot butterfly, federally listed as a threatened species, is known to only four other locations in the world.
+The butterfly depends on a single plant species, the early blue violet (which grows in coastal grassland openings), to serve as food for its larvae.
 Elk, deer, coyote, snowshoe hare and the Pacific giant salamander frequent the preserve, while bald eagle, great horned owl, northern harrier, red-tail hawk and the occasional peregrine falcon soar in hunting forays over the grassy slopes.

 What to See: Plants